jeremytammik/tbc/a/1834_2021_cloud_model_api.md

 Revit 2021 has now been released with [numerous powerful new features](https://www.autodesk.com/products/revit/new-features).

-The Revit 2021 SDK is available from the [Revit Developer Centre](https://www.autodesk.com/developer-network/platform-technologies/revit):
+The corresponding Revit 2021 SDK is available from the [Revit Developer Centre](https://www.autodesk.com/developer-network/platform-technologies/revit):

 - Revit 2021 SDK (Update April 6, 2020)